 Below and to the left is what someone with normal color vision and good color discrimination can produce in this test, I'm on the right:

 To detect varying types of color vision defects you look for certain patterns on the plots.
 The hues you have the most trouble with dictate the shape and indicate which type of colorblindness you have.
-If you have a strong deviation at the 10 and 4 o’clock positions like I do you’re deuteranomalous.
-The rest of my scores are also fairly high which indicates my color discrimination for many other colors is not very good either.
+If you have a strong deviation at the 10 and 4 o’clock positions like I do, you’re deuteranomalous.
+The rest of my scores are also fairly high which indicates my color discrimination is poor for other colors too.

 What does it mean?

 For someone like me this can make playing with color really tricky.
 I enjoy both color and black & white photography and shooting color film in particular is tricky since every film has a preset preference for a certain white balance.
 This can be compensated for with filters but I still struggle when it comes to color darkroom printing.
 Obviously I can’t print color in an enlarger very well, so when I do I have often had to rely on someone else to steer the colors in the right direction.

 Computers make color much easier for me but it’s still not perfect.
 Someone with good color vision can much more easily go through images and adjust color temperature, saturation, and more.
 I can't do that very easily and have trouble being confident in my results.
 Calibration helps on a gross scale but fine tuning (other than zones on a gray scale/contrast and brightness levels) is mostly beyond me because my discrimination is poor enough to make me an unreliable judge of color.